A disabled veteran-turned-witch-poet burying her ghosts in public so other people feel less alone while killing theirs.

 The crow is my witness.
 She circles the field.
 She doesn’t look away.
 When I scream, she carries the sound.

-I’m currently working on a double album that dissects the FVNERAL and ghost concepts—the full process of laying ghosts to rest, of ritual burial, of burning what was never meant to survive.
-It’s the heaviest thing I’ve ever written.
-And it’s still writing me.
+I’m currently working on a double album dissecting my FVNERAL and ghost concept—the full process of laying false selves to rest through the Major Arcana.
+It is still writing me.

 🪶 Why Loui Crow